dmslab-konkuk/dmslab-konkuk.github.io/project/OrientalMedicine.md

+---
+layout: post
-[Bio-Medical Core Technology Development Project (원천기술개발사업) / Consulting Project]
+title: Bio-Medical Core Technology Development Project
+---

 ### The development of objective diagnosis and the clinical pathway of Traditional Korean Medicines for Damjeok Syndrome
 ### Development of predictive model for diagnosis and classification of Damjeok Syndrome based on artificial intelligence